Москва

 Instructions for use

-— stop when the foam cap rises slightly above the rim of the glass.
+• Stop when the foam rises slightly above the rim.

-— top up the beer until the cap is level with the rim of the glass.
+• Top up until the foam is level with the rim.

 A few tips and tricks

-Do you want to taste high-quality foam, which is served according to all beer canons?
-Come to any beer restaurant of the Lambic chain!
-We have hundreds of beers from all corners of the world, delicious food and always pleasant atmosphere.
-We are waiting for you!
+Want to taste beer served by the book—with perfect foam and flavor?
+Visit any beer restaurant in the Lambic chain!
+We offer hundreds of beers from around the world, delicious food, and a welcoming atmosphere.
+We’re waiting for you!

 Read also